Experimental Realization of Thermal Reservoirs with Tunable Temperature in a Trapped-Ion Spin-Boson Simulator

 where $H$ is the total Hamiltonian of the system, $n_{\rm ss}=\gamma_h/\gamma_c$, and $a$ and $a^\dagger$ represent the annihilation and creation operators, respectively.
 Considering only the dissipation terms, the steady state of the motional mode is a thermal state characterized by $n_{\rm ss}\equiv\bar{n}$ \cite{carmichael2013statistical} (see Supplemental Material \cite{so2025fT_supp} for a detailed proof).
 Therefore, the dissipation rate can be controlled by $\gamma_c$, while the bath temperature can be set independently by tuning $\gamma_h$.
 To benchmark the effect of the thermal bath, it is convenient to track the time evolution of the bosonic number operator $n=a^\dagger a$.
 Using Eq.~\eqref{eq_master}, the corresponding Heisenberg equation for $n$ can be derived when $[H,\rho]=0$, yielding the following solution:

+Since Eq.~\eqref{eq_master} applies to any motional mode undergoing cooling and heating, independently controlling these processes on several modes allows us to simultaneously realize engineered baths for multiple motional modes, each with an independently tunable temperature.

-\emph{Experimental setup} -- A finite-temperature bosonic reservoir can be engineered by applying laser-cooling beams in combination with electric-field noise at a specific motional-mode frequency of the ion chain (see Fig.~\ref{Fig_scheme}).
-We note that the equations above can be applied to systems with more than one bosonic mode.
-Thus, our proposed scheme enables the simultaneous realization of engineered baths for multiple motional modes with independently tunable temperatures.
+\emph{Experimental setup} -- A finite-temperature bosonic reservoir can be engineered by applying laser-cooling beams in combination with electric-field signals that induce motional heating of a specific mode of the ion chain (see Fig.~\ref{Fig_scheme} and End Matter).
+By applying multiple frequency tones that address different motional modes, this setup enables the engineering of multi-mode reservoirs with individually controllable temperatures.
 Experimentally, tunable cooling rates for selected motional modes are achieved by applying multiple frequencies in the laser-cooling beams, and injected electric-field signals with controlled-amplitude tones resonant with those modes are used for heating.
+The experimental configurations used in this work are described in the End Matter.